 - a.
 The number, placement, design, height, colour, orientation and screening of light fittings and light support structures; - b.
 The amount of light spill and sky glow and associated effects on views to the night sky; - c.
 Effects on visual amenity; - d.
 Effects on the safety of the transport network; - e.
 Effects on established uses and their operation; - f.
 Effects on coastal natural character; - g.
 Effects on native wildlife; and - h.
-Any positive effects generated from the use of artificial lighting. - i.
-The functional or operational need constraints and/or requirements of the activity.
+Any positive effects generated from the use of artificial lighting; - i.
+The functional or operational need constraints and/or requirements of the activity; and - j.
+Other measures as identified in any Light Management Plan.